-NOTE: For equipment used at the protected premises and intended to facilitate IP communications (hubs, routers, NIDs, Digital Subscriber Line (DSL), Cable modems), 24 hour back-up power is required.
+NOTE: For equipment used at the protected premises and intended to facilitate IP communications (hubs, routers, Network Interface Device (NID)s, Digital Subscriber Line (DSL/Cable modems) 24 hour back-up power is required.
 Where such cannot be facilitated, a secondary (back-up) communication channel is required.
+Programming for Domain Name Service (DNS) is not permitted in UL/ULC Listed systems.

-D Domain Name Service (DNS) programming is not permitted in UL/ULC listed systems.
 Notes for using Private, Corporate, and High Speed Data Networks: